 Over the years I’ve gained lots of experience in this industry, so you have the peace of mind, you will get a good return on your investment.

-Now in respect of my weakness, this is the fact I find it difficult asking other people for help.
+In respect of my weakness, this is the fact I find it difficult asking other people for help.
 I want to learn my own way, but of course I realize there is lots of talent within a team, and I need to start asking other people for guidance whenever I am unsure.

 Having said that, I am the type of person who is always open to improvement.
 I am conscious of this weakness and I am taking positive steps to change by being more mindful when this type of situation arises.”

 That is a really good answer and one very good thing about the answer is that you are not just giving the strength, you are explaining how they are going to be a benefit to the employer.